quantum-journal/quantum-journal/README.md

 ## Beta features

-In addition, this document class come bundled with three new extras (currently in beta phase):
+In addition, this document class come bundled with two new extras (currently in beta phase):

-1. The quantum-plots.ipynb Jupyter notebook and matplotlib style for effortlessly producing professional looking plots in python.

-2. The quantum-lyx-template.lyx LxY layout, which allow you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.
+1. The quantum-lyx-template.lyx LxY layout, which allow you to generate the LaTeX source of your quantumarticle manuscript with the LyX document processor.

-3. The quantum.bst bibliography style for BibTeX, see the corresponding demo for usage details.
+2. The quantum.bst bibliography style for BibTeX, see the corresponding demo for usage details.

 ## Changelog

 ### New in v6.0

 * introduced the Quantum bibstyle `quantum.bst` together with the demo file `quantum_bst_demo`
+* Removed the quantum-plots package, which is superseeded by [rsmf](https://pypi.org/project/rsmf/)

 ### New in v5.1